 Rationale: Untying the bottom strings first prevents the top part of the mask from falling and contaminating the uniform.

 Rationale: Untying the mask strings and holding them securely away from the mask prevents hand contact with the contaminated mask.

 Rationale: Lifting the cap by the outer surface minimizes hand contact with hair.

-The N95 respirator should be removed and discarded without touching the front of the mask.
+Remove and discard the N95 respirator without touching the front of the mask.